rocketgram/rocketgram/README.md

 ## Dependencies

-All dependencies are optional but you should install one of `aiohttp` and `tornado` to use framework.
+All dependencies are optional, but you should install one of `aiohttp` and `tornado` to use framework.

 `ujson` is highly recommended to speedup json parsing.

-Also you can use `uvloop` as alternative to standard event loop.
+Also, you can use `uvloop` as alternative to standard event loop.

 * Python >= 3.7
-* aiohttp >= 3.6.2
+* aiohttp >= 3.8.1
-* ujson >= 1.35
+* ujson >= 5.2.0
 * tornado >= 6.0.2
 * uvloop >= 0.12.1